vui-kit/vui/README.md

 - Vui Studio (Summer 2019)

 ### Vui Admin
-Unlike most themes that only provide a static UI, Vui Admin is a quick start application that provides a functional layout with many working features and a richer set of Vui componets designed especially for Admin projects.
-Just drop the package into your Laravel "resources/assests/js" folder and replace the default Welcome.blade.php file and your ready to start developing.
+Unlike most themes that only provide a static UI, Vui Admin is a quick start application that provides a functional layout with many working features and a richer set of Vui components designed especially for Admin projects.
+Just drop the package into your Laravel "resources/assets/js" folder and replace the default Welcome.blade.php file and your ready to start developing.

 ### Vui Studio
 Design and prototype your project interfaces using this drag and drop editor.
 Once you have a design, you can then generate